Crazy-techGuy/Hackathon-Portfolio-Website/README.md

 - **LinkedIn**: [Alex Kimari](www.linkedin.com/in/alex-kimari-80096027a)

 ---
 *Developed with passion for the Power Learn Project Hackathon.* 🚀

+-- I kinda had to Rush for Deadline so i missed a couple of Features🤡